 Special: Most skills have special rules that are detailed here.

-The Acrobatics skill encompasses the finesse and speed of movement, and includes such actions as jumping, fighting, dodging, etc.
+The Acrobatics skill encompasses the finesse and speed of movement, and includes such actions as jumping, fighting, dodging, flying, etc.

-A general acrobatics check involves usually involves moving in a graceful manner, maintaining balance, posture, avoiding obstacles or attacks or some other acrobatic feat such as swinging from a chandelier or sliding down a stair bannister, etc.
+A general acrobatics check involves usually involves moving in a graceful manner, maintaining balance, posture, avoiding obstacles or attacks or some other acrobatic feat such as swinging from a chandelier or sliding down a stair banister, etc.

 Synergy: +1 Assisted modifier to Athletics, Thievery, Stealth for every 5 Skill Training Options in the Acrobatics skill.